 - Third Is 3D: Simon The Sorcerer 3D.

 - Thirty Minutes or It's Free: In Simon the Sorcerer 3D, Pizza Lord charge 10,000 coins for their pizzas, unless they take more than 1 minute to arrive.
 To get your pizza for free, you have to give one of the characters a bottle of booze; the pizza delivery boy has a terrible sense of direction and is forced to ask the character for directions, but if the character is drunk they'll refuse to help and slow the delivery down.

 - Trademark Favorite Food: For the dwarves in the first game: beer.
 This becomes a plot point.
 They like it so much that "beer" is the password to their mine.

 - Umpteenth Customer: In the second game, a tattooist gives a free tattoo to his 100th customer.
 Since your character has no money, you need to talk another character to going first so that you can get the tattoo done free.

 - Unsympathetic Comedy Protagonist: In the first game Simon is a little bland but generally sympathetic.
 This all changes by the second game when he acts like a sexist, mean-spirited, stubborn, self-loathing, whiny, sadistic jerk to everyone he meets.
 Many of the game's puzzles require Simon to screw over the game's other characters in order to get his own way.
 This continues in the third game where, when tasked with assembling four specific characters, he discovers that three of them are people that he has variously killed, crippled and turned into a frog in his adventures up to that point.
 The fourth he simply leered at whilst making near-constant remarks about her large chest and revealing outfit.
 It helps that Simon gets dumped on almost as often as he messes with everyone else, preventing him from becoming a monster and generally leading to hilarity.
-Bonus points for the fact that in the first game, he is voiced by Chris Barrie, who played the similar character Rimmer in the Red Dwarf example above.
+Bonus points for the fact that in the first game, he is voiced by Chris Barrie, who played the similar character Rimmer in Red Dwarf.